reiserlab/Modular-LED-Display/docs/guidelines_hardware.md

 The focus of the repositories is on the production of Modular LED Displays and, therefore, the PCB design.
 Yet, to understand the PCB design, it is necessary to track changes in the schematics.
 Therefore some visualization of the schematic drawing should be provided every time something has changed.
 In the past, these schematics were shown through documents such as `*.pdf` files.
 Other image formats like `*.png` files are not ideal, but better than nothing.

 Since schematic drawings are generated from schematic design files, it can help track the schematic designs in the repositories, too.
 Cadence, and more specific OrCAD uses `*.dsn` files.
 Recent versions of KiCad switched to `*.kicad_sch` file extensions while old versions use `*.sch` for the schematic design files.
 Some of the designs can consist of several schematic files or additional library files containing details for used electrical components.
 Please provide all files necessary for opening the schematic.
-As a user of your toolset, you probably know best which files are required.
+As a user of your tool set, you probably know best which files are required.

 The handover between the schematic design and the PCB design is, among others, a netlist file.
 Since the netlist can be generated from a valid schematic design file, it is unnecessary to keep track of these files in the repositories.